waitinfuture/emapreduce/intl.en-US/User Guide/Component authorization/Hive authorization.md

          Time taken: 1.205 seconds
         ```

-    -   User foo can normally select.
+    -   Foo can select as usual.

         ```
         0: jdbc:hive2://emr-header-1.cluster-xxxxx:10> select * from testtbl;